wilofice/genereux.github.io/coding/algorithms/_posts/2021-12-09-linked-list-cpp.md

     void deleteNode(int);
     bool isInList(int) const;
 };
-#endif
 ~~~

-This class also defines members that help to manipulate the list and do the basic operations of insertion, deletion over the list.
+This class also defines members that help  manipulating the list and do the basic operations of insertion, deletion over the list.

-#### Insertion at the beginning of a linked list
+## Insertion at the beginning of a linked list

 Inserting a node at the beginning of a list is performed in the following steps:
 - A new node is created.
 The value of *info* is initialized the one provided and its *next* member is set to be equal to head.
 Indeed, the new node must be at the front of the list so it is logical that its *next* member holds a pointer to the current head of the list